teuben/GBT-EDGE/README.md

    here https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) the results are not reproducable on a few mK level.
 The solver is high efficiency but can lead to different outcomes.

+3. A few notes on CPU times: the **-s"" flags makes the code run about 2x faster, but always inspect if the galaxy directory has the feed files that you expect!
+Using the weather information make the code run maybe 5% slower, not a huge effect.
+On fourier NGC0001 took about 10 mins, on my i5-1135G7 laptop 4 mins.